min2ha/ukwa-site/content/target/58747/index.en.md

   "subject": "Brexit"
 }

-# BBC News: Theresa May warns rebels as Brexit talks set to resume

 Theresa May outlines plans to set the UK's departure date and time from the EU in law, warning she will not "tolerate" any attempt to block Brexit.